mattermost/docs/source/help/getting-started/searching.rst

 Searching for Message Contents
 ------------------------------

-Select the search option, then type your search criteria.
+Select the Search field, then type your search criteria.

 .. image:: ../../images/search-messages.png